-During the day, the tasselled wobbegong tends to hide under reef ledges.
-It comes out at night and perches on the reef to hunt.
-It will lunge up to grab its prey with its large jaw and very sharp teeth.
+During the day, wobbegongs tend to hide under reef ledges.
+They come out at night and perch on the reef to hunt.
+The shark will lunge up to suck in its prey, clamping down with its large jaws and fang-like teeth without letting go.

-Females are (aplacental viviparous), which means that they produce eggs that they keep inside their bodies until they hatch.
+Learn more about the tasselled wobbegong!
+Did you know that female tasselled wobbegongs keep eggs inside their bodies until they hatch?
 They then give birth to live pups.

 This species is found in the tropical waters of the Indo Pacific Ocean off Indonesia, Australia and New Guinea.
 They prefer shallow habitats near coral reefs and can be found at maximum depths of approximately 130 feet.